-icy Statement It is the Policy of TCS to extend all the privacy and security protections required by HIPAA to Protected Health Information accessed, used, transmitted, and stored on mobile devices operated by members of our workforce regardless of ownership of the equipment.
-TCS may be responsible for any breaches of ePHI and may suffer consequences of breached sensitive company data that resulted from unsecured employee personally owned devices.
-Employees must be aware that breaches or inappropriate use of their devices that may put ePHI and/or sensitive company data at risk may negatively affect clients, TCS and the employee themselves.
-TCS has the right to revoke an employee's access to ePHI and/or sensitive company data or levy sanctions laid forth in TCS 's sanction policy.
-Encryption of devices usually offers a safe harbor under federal and state regulations and is the strongest protection against a data breach.
-Encryption should be used on all devices that access or store ePHI and/or sensitive company data.
-Employees are not permitted to access ePHI and/or sensitive company data, on personally owned devices, unless authorized and approved.
-Only approved devices that are properly configured will be given access to ePHI and/or sensitive company data.
+- □ It is the Policy of TCS to extend all the privacy and security protections required by HIPAA to Protected Health Information accessed, used, transmitted, and stored on mobile devices operated by members of our workforce regardless of ownership of the equipment. - □ TCS may be responsible for any breaches of ePHI and may suffer consequences of breached sensitive company data that resulted from unsecured employee personally owned devices. - □ Employees must be aware that breaches or inappropriate use of their devices that may put ePHI and/or sensitive company data at risk may negatively affect clients, TCS and the employee themselves. - TCS has the right to revoke an employee's access to ePHI and/or sensitive company data or levy sanctions laid forth in TCS's sanction policy. - Encryption of devices usually offers a safe harbor under federal and state regulations and is the strongest protection against a data breach.
+Encryption should be used on all devices that access or store ePHI and/or sensitive company data. - Employees are not permitted to access ePHI and/or sensitive company data, on personally owned devices, unless authorized and approved.
+Only devices that are properly configured by TCS will be given access to ePHI and/or sensitive company data.

-0 TCS will limit who has access to ePHI and/or sensitive company data on their personally owned devices.
-TCS will provide employees with only the limited amount of access to ePHI and/or sensitive company data to perform their job function.
-TCS reserves the right to install software that allows it to locate, wipe/erase any ePHI or company data from the personal device in the event that it is lost or stolen, or employee's job is terminated TCS and their Information Technology (IT) service vendor will work together to manage and enforce this Bring Your Own Device (BYOD) policy.
-Proced lures TCS will communicate this policy to their employees.
-Employees must request permission to use personally owned devices and fill in the registration form provided.
-TCS and IT will periodically review and update this policy when new requirements are implemented or when security requirements change.
-Employees must be notified of any changes and a document of their acceptance/acknowledgment should be collected.
-TCS and IT reserve the right to monitor and inspect devices registered in its BYOD program to ensure that ePHI and sensitive company data are being properly protected.
-Upon an employee's termination of employment, TCS and IT will ensure that any devices the employee has with ePHI and/or sensitive company data are returned to IT for a final analysis and removal of any ePHI and/or sensitive company data or applications that access ePHI and/or sensitive company data.
+- □ TCS will limit who has access to ePHI and/or sensitive company data on their personally owned devices.
+TCS will provide employees with only the limited amount of access to ePHI and/or sensitive company data to perform their job function. - TCS reserves the right to install software that allows it to locate, wipe/erase any ePHI or company data from the personal device in the event that it is lost or stolen, or employee's job is terminated. - TCS and their Information Technology (IT) service vendor will work together to manage and enforce this Bring Your Own Device (BYOD) policy.

+- TCS will communicate this policy to their employees. - □ TCS and IT will periodically review and update this policy when new requirements are implemented or when security requirements change.
+Employees must be notified of any changes and their acceptance/acknowledgment should be documented. - TCS and IT reserve the right to monitor and inspect devices registered in its BYOD program to ensure that ePHI and sensitive company data are being properly protected. - □ Upon an employee's termination of employment, TCS and IT will ensure that any devices the employee has with ePHI and/or sensitive company data no longer retain any ePHI and/or sensitive company data or applications that access ePHI and/or sensitive company data.
 This will be conducted as soon as possible to limit inappropriate access to ePHI and/or sensitive company data.
-Documentation, acknowledgement and registration forms will be retained for all employees and kept in their employee folder.
-Documentation must also be provided to employees initially and upon request.